 • Log in to My loans, it may be possible to renew your loans.
 If there is a queue to borrow a book it is not possible to renew.

 • Someone else can return the books for you.
-You can return books at any library within Uppsala university, regardless of where you checked them out as long as you have a campus card.
+You can return books at any library within Uppsala university, regardless of where you checked them out as long as you have access to that library.

-• If you don't have a campus card, you can return the books at Carolina Rediviva or Dag Hammarskjöld Law Library.
+• If you don't have a campus card, you can return the books at Carolina Rediviva, Blåsenhus Library or Dag Hammarskjöld Law Library.

 • You can send your books by mail, please use padded envelopes.
 Addresses can be found under "Contact us" on Opening hours and contact.

 • If it is impossible for you to renew or return your loans, please contact Ask the Library